wvha/taco-truck/README.md

 6. The website should be responsive such that the mobile interface looks like the following mocks.
 ![alt text](mocks/mobile.png "Mobile Mocks")

-__Limitations:__ You may only use the libraries that have been preloaded into the project.
-Please do not add any others.